-- 5.1.1 The Investigating Manager will conduct an investigation into the alleged misconduct in a timely manner and without undue delay. - 5.1.2 The Investigating Manager may appoint any other person from within the School or an external third party to assist in the investigation. - 5.1.3 The Investigation Manager will notify you in writing of the fact of the investigation and the allegations made.
-The investigation may include a face to face interview with you but this is not mandatory.
-In the event of a face-to-face interview you will be notified at least 5 working days beforehand.
-You may, if you wish, provide a written statement or response to the Investigating Manager. - 5.1.4 You are required to co-operate fully with the Investigating Manager to ensure that the investigation can be completed as swiftly and thoroughly as possible and, in any event, within a reasonable timeframe. - 5.1.5 At the conclusion of the investigation, the Investigating Manager will produce an Investigation Report setting out, in detail, the allegations made in respect of your conduct, the evidence considered and a recommendation that either:

-- (a) A Disciplinary Manager be appointed and a Disciplinary Meeting be convened in accordance with Step 2 below; or - (b) There is insufficient evidence to support the allegations of misconduct to proceed in accordance with Step 2 below and no further action will be taken under this Disciplinary Policy and Procedure. - 5.1.6 You will be sent a copy of the Investigation Report as soon as reasonably practicable.
+- 5.1.2 The Investigating Manager may appoint any other person from within the School or an external third party to assist in the investigation. - 5.1.3 The Investigating Manager will notify you in writing of the fact of the investigation, the allegations made, the terms of reference for the investigation and they will provide you with a copy of this Disciplinary Policy and Procedure.
+The investigation will include a face to face interview with you apart from in exceptional circumstances.
+In the event of a face-to-face interview you will be notified at least 5 Working Days beforehand.
+You may, if you wish, provide a written statement or response to the Investigating Manager. - 5.1.4 You are required to co-operate fully with the Investigating Manager to ensure that the investigation can be completed as swiftly and thoroughly as possible and, in any event, within a reasonable timeframe. - 5.1.5 At the conclusion of the investigation, the Investigating Manager will produce an Investigation Report setting out, in detail, the allegations made in respect of your conduct, the evidence considered and a recommendation that either: - (a) a Disciplinary Manager be appointed and a Disciplinary Meeting be convened in accordance with Step 2 below; or - (b) there is insufficient evidence to support the allegations of Misconduct to proceed in accordance with Step 2 below and no further action will be taken under this Disciplinary Policy and Procedure; or - (c) a Disciplinary Meeting is not required despite evidence to support the allegations of Misconduct, but informal advice and guidance should be issued to you in accordance with the provisions of Paragraph 2 of this Disciplinary Policy and Procedure; or - (d) there is no case to answer. - 5.1.6 In all circumstances, you will be sent a copy of the Investigation Report as soon as is reasonably practicable following the end of the investigation.
+As a guide, from the time the Investigating Manager begins their investigation, the Investigation Report will normally be produced within 15 Working Days where the matter is straightforward.
+For allegations of gross Misconduct and more complex cases, the Investigation Report should be produced within 20 Working Days.
+In very complex or exceptional circumstances, a reasonable timescale will be determined by the Investigating Manager and will be notified to you in writing.